-F. Related Obligations and Joint Ventures
+I. Related Organizations and Joint Ventures

 A related organization is an entity for which a primary government is not financially accountable.
 It does not impose will or have a financial benefit or burden relationship, even if the primary government appoints a voting majority of the related organization's governing board.
-Based on this criterion, the following are considered related organizations of the Boyle Fiscal Court:
+Based on these criteria, the following are considered related organizations of the Boyle Fiscal Court: